HafshaWahab/HafshaWahab/README.md

 # 🙋‍♀️ Hi Folks, I’m Hafsha Wahab
 I am a Data Analyst by profession and an educator by heart.
-I have Excel, Python, Tableau, Power BI and MySQL expertise.
+I have expertise in  Excel, Python, Tableau, Power BI and MySQL.
 I have worked on large datasets and generated actionable insights.

 <img src="https://github.com/HafshaWahab/HafshaWahab/assets/152807534/3ce3e168-3cb6-40f7-839b-39ad16222068" width="1460" height="500">